port-labs/port-docs/docs/sso-rbac/sso-providers/jumpcloud.md

 # How to configure JumpCloud

-This is a step-by-step guide to configuring the integration between Port and JumpCloud.
+Follow this step-by-step guide to configure the integration between Port and JumpCloud.

 :::info
 In order to complete the process you will need to contact Port to deliver and receive information, as detailed in the guide below.
 :::

-## Port-JumpCloud Integration Benefits ​
+## Port-JumpCloud integration benefits ​

 - Connect to the Port application via a JumpCloud app;
 - Your JumpCloud teams will be automatically synced with Port, upon user sign-in;